i-love-coffee-i-love-tea/audogombleed.sh/docs/dev/adr/012-ci-code-coverage-with-kcov.md

 limitations with subshells and eval.

-kcov is used with `--bash-method=DEBUG` and `--bash-parse-files-in-dir` to track coverage of `audogombleed.sh` when sourced by bats tests.
+kcov is used with `--bash-method=DEBUG` and `--bash-parse-files-in-dir` to track coverage of `derakht.sh` when sourced by bats tests.
 The HTML report is generated in CI and downloadable as an artifact.
 A local `coverage.sh` script provides the same report for developers.